Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 How much are property prices expected to increase in Bandung in 2026?

-As of early 2026, property prices in Bandung are expected to increase by approximately 3% to 6% over the calendar year, with a central estimate around 4.5%.
+As of early 2026, residential property prices in Bandung are expected to increase by around 3% to 6% over the full calendar year, with a central estimate of about 4.5%.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Bandung.